 As a result, more storage space is needed and loading times will increase.
 It is no longer a matter of megabytes, but of a few hundred kilobytes.
 This can have a significant impact on performance.
 Once again, the image files should be as large as necessary and as small as possible.
 The development of the above-mentioned file formats, FLIF and HEIF, already takes this into account.

-Optimize your images for SEO with Ryte FREE
+Optimize your image SEO for free with Ryte

 Get more traffic and customers by optimizing your website, content and search performance.
 What are you waiting for?Register for free